Are your listings on Amazon giving you the sales you expected?

 Is it possible to be the Best Seller in a category AND Amazon’s Choice for multiple keywords/search terms?

-It can be done: when searching for ‘potted indoor plant’, the same Peace Lily listing (below, far right) pops up as Best Seller as it is one of the best performing listings in the indoor plant category overall.
+It can be done.
+When searching for ‘potted indoor plant’, the same Peace Lily listing (below, far right) pops up as Best Seller.
+This is one of the best performing listings in the indoor plant category overall.

 Check out our YouTube video How to add a promo code, which tells you exactly what you need to create a discount that sells quickly without upsetting your accountant in the long run.